Eliott-Srl/2nd-keyboard/README.md

 # 2nd-keyboard
-All my scripts about keybaord https://github.com/TaranVH
+All my scripts related to multiple keyboards.
+Inspired by https://github.com/TaranVH